 Looking for lessons from the Holocaust, I came across Marita Grimwood, who studied the importance of capturing the ongoing trauma of subsequent generations, and of those indirectly affected.
 She showed that the use of different literary forms by those writers with no direct experience of the Holocaust, provided opportunities to explore the Holocaust’s “ongoing effects in the present”.
 The collective Rwanda: Pour Un Dialogue Des Mémoires is such an attempt, offering a kaleidoscopic view from a group of students, historians, psychiatrists and artists who visited Rwanda’s mass graves, survivors and memorials.
 A second-hand account told by diverse voices.
 Testimonies, poems, narration, historical account, psychological analysis.
 Powerful.
 Shocking.
 It is telling that the collective was the brainchild of a group of Jewish students who maybe felt a moral entitlement to frame Rwanda in the continuation of the Holocaust.

-Rwanda is different from the Holocaust, however.
+The Rwandan genocide is different from the Holocaust, however.
 Victims and perpetrators live alongside one another, encouraged to forgive through Gacaca – community tribunals.
 The truth is raw, shameful, divisive.
 The focus has been placed on re-unifying a people rather than nurturing a shared (traumatic) memory.
 It occurred to me that whereas there is an extensive cannon of ‘Holocaust fiction’, written accounts of ‘Rwanda’ are either official documents, witness accounts or journalistic reports.
 Accurate versions of the truth told for the purpose of justification or to apportion blame.
 In her memoir, Clementine Wamariya wrote that “Rwandans believe we’re comfortable with silence.
 But silence accommodates hate.”
 Her story stands out as it carries an element of catharsis absent from other texts.

 This made me question the role fiction could play in giving a voice to silence.
 Victoria is lost.
 My father is dead.
 Silence is all that is left.
 In The Shapeless Unease, Samantha Harvey writes that “To write fiction, you have to engage in organised fraud – the laundering of experience into the offshore of word.”
 However flawed the attempt, I believe that engage we must.
 Like Toni Morrison in Mouth Full of Blood, “[I] gather from those who have studied the history of genocide [that] there seems to be a pattern.”
 Repetition hides in silence.